The Return (Shinhwa album)

 The Return is the tenth studio album of South Korean boy band Shinhwa, in commemoration of their 14th anniversary.
 It was released on 23 March 2012 by Shinhwa Company and distributed by CJ E&M Music.
-The album and its associated concerts, 2012 Shinhwa Grand Tour: The Return, marks their comeback to the music industry after a four-year hiatus, since their 10th anniversary concert and album Volume 9 in 2008, during which band members served individual mandatory military services.
+It marked the group's comeback to the music industry after a four-year hiatus, since the release of Volume 9 in 2008, as the band members served individual mandatory military services.

 It was first released as a limited edition and followed by a Thanks Edition on 11 April.
-According to Gaon Chart, as of the end of August 2013, the album has sold a cumulative total of 88,059 copies.
+Commercially, the album sold a cumulative total of 88,059 copies as of August 2013.
+In support of the album, the group embarked on their Grand Tour: The Return with shows across Asia.

-Album and music video
+Background

+The album was first released as a limited edition of 30,000 copies in a hard case with an A4 size 80-page photobook.
+Shinhwa Company announced on 2 April that a Thanks Edition will be released with pre-order available from the same day.
+The new edition is designed by graphic artist Ikama; who has previously worked with Shinhwa, Shin Hye-sung and Lee Min-woo on their solo projects.

+It is re-packaged in a white box with a new and different logo design of the group on the cover, plus a 70-page photobook.
+However the release was delayed from 6 to 11 April in order to meet demand.
+The album was released in Taiwan on 27 April 2012 by Universal Music Taiwan with a bonus DVD containing the music video of lead track "Venus".

+Release

 The album features electropop lead track "Venus", produced by Gandalf and written by Andrew Jackson, Gandalf Roudette-Muschamp and Joshua Thompson.
 The lyrics was written by Shinhwa member Lee Min-woo, credited as 'M', about a man’s revelation towards a woman.
 On 19 March 2012, the teaser for the music video was released, showing individual member black-and-white footage searching for their 'Venus'.
 It was directed by Kim Kwang-suk, the CF director behind Samsung Ultra Laptop and Nikon Camera adverts, with a modern vampire theme and high intensity choreography.
-Reportedly took three days to shoot and cost over ₩200 million with six different large-scale custom-made sets.
+It took three days to shoot and cost over ₩200 million with six different large-scale custom-made sets.

 The full MV was released on 28 March 2012 on Shinhwa official YouTube channel.
 On 10 April a dance version of it was also released.
 On 19 July 2012 two further music videos were released, "Be My Love" and "Breathin'", which features behind-the-scene comeback footage, concert and overseas clips.